Wondering if you should publish your book with IngramSpark, and what the competitive advantage in doing so will be?

 |Availability to Bookstores and Libraries||Limited||Yes|

-Here are the biggest areas of difference between IngramSpark and Amazon:
+Here are the biggest differences between IngramSpark and KDP:

 - The cost of color print books.
 Amazon is more expensive.